hmrc/agent-subscription/README.md

     GET /agent-subscription/registration/:utr/postcode/:postcode

-TODO: should we call it postcode or postalcode?
+This API checks whether a given taxpayer is subscribed to agent services.

-Gets information from the ETMP BPR (Business Partner Record) for the taxpayer with SA or CT UTR `utr` and postcode `postcode`.
+It checks information from the ETMP BPR (Business Partner Record) for the taxpayer with SA or CT UTR `utr` and postcode `postcode`.

-N.B.
-This API is intended to be used to check whether a given taxpayer is subscribed to agent services.
-Therefore UTR, postcode and name in the taxpayer registration details are checked/retrieved, NOT any data in the Agent Services subscription details.
+It also checks whether any user/group has been allocated the HMRC-AS-AGENT for the Arn present in the BPR.

 Possible responses: